openstack/swift/doc/source/getting_started.rst

 System Requirements
 -------------------

-Swift development currently targets Unbunt Server 10.04, but should work on most Linux platforms with the following software:
+Swift development currently targets Unbuntu Server 10.04, but should work on most Linux platforms with the following software:

 * Python 2.6